Where did everybody go?

 If it’s only been me who’s been feeling this way: I’m sorry to have deserted you, friends.
 We probably used to talk about other things.
 We used to share music, books.
 Used to browse each others’ photos over stories of where the “real world” had taken us.
 Lately it’s as though the noise of the world has been taking up more and more space, and those opportunities to ruminate in thinking about things frivolous or fleeting are losing out to the latest press release, analysis or interpretation, this or that comedic riff, or the public stands taken by individuals and groups that provide momentary bulwarks against bottomless negativity.

 Perhaps it’s coming to grips with life as an act of resistance, and the need to keep one’s eye on the advancing shadows of authoritarianism, hatred, and white supremacy that the last eight years might have calmed us into thinking were in their deathly rattles.
-Perhaps it’s the shock that precedes the types of upheaval the likes of Steve Bannon and the newly orange-coloured president seem intent upon wreaking.
+Perhaps it’s the shock that precedes the types of upheaval the likes of the new president seem intent upon wreaking.

 Whatever its cause or wherever its origins, I’m writing here to acknowledge that something has changed, rather than to pin down anything of substance that might explain it.